Lemniscate-world/Charles/notes.md

 - **Dexed** – FM synthesis à la Yamaha DX7
 - Optional: **RIBS** or **PaulXStretch** for experimental textures

-💡 You can also use these in your DAW as VSTs **or** in standalone setups routed via JACK or LoopMIDI.

 ---

 ### 🎷 **5.
 Real Instrument Integration**